 Camp Healing Powers is staffed by Community Hospice & Palliative Care bereavement counselors, nurses, activities leaders, chef and trained volunteers.
 All staff and volunteers have been through a level two background screening and volunteers have gone through additional children's grief and Camp Healing Powers training.

 Research shows that the ideal therapeutic group size is 7-10 participants.
 Our cabins are broken up by age group and gender and each cabin can accommodate 7-9 campers with two adult cabin leaders per cabin.
 These smaller groups allow us to give each camper the time and respect deserved to share their thoughts and feelings openly.

-Give us a call!
-You can reach out to the Camp Director Katie McConnell at 904-407-6222 or email at email@example.com with any questions.
-She will connect you with the Bereavement Counselor at the office location closest to you to schedule the camp assessment.
+Give us a call at 904-407-7001 and we will connect you with the Bereavement Counselor at the office location closest to you to schedule the camp assessment.
 If you are a referral source, you don't have to do anything except give our contact number to the family you are referring.